statim-ai/statim-ai-server/README.md

 - Which part of the code should be responsbile for serializing the model output?
 Generic on the Job Manager?
 - Save images on the database in base64
 - Create .env file
+- Add ruff
+- Validate if multiple handlers have the same name